geotools/geotools/docs/user/tutorial/raster/image.rst

 The trick is knowing what parameters to fill in for |ldquo| layer |rdquo| and |ldquo| style |rdquo| when making one of these requests.

-The WMS Service offers a GetCapabilities document that describes what layers are available and wha other operations like GetMap are available to work on those layers.
+The WMS Service offers a GetCapabilities document that describes what layers are available and what other operations like GetMap are available to work on those layers.

 GeoTools has a great implementation to help out here |hyphen| it can parse that capabilities document for